knative/docs/blog/releases/announcing-knative-v0-17-release.md

 ## Announcing Knative v0.17 Release

-As Knative maintains its predictable release cadence, it's time to cut another stable release across components.
-Be aware for the next release we are planning to make Kubernetes 1.17 the minimum version.
+A new version of Knative is now available across multiple components.
 Serving continues their journey with test and benchmark optimizations on the already v1 API version.
-For Eventing now ContainerSource and PingSource are available as v1beta1.
+Eventing now provides ContainerSource and PingSource as v1beta1.

-Remember to check [the upgrade docs](https://knative.dev/docs/install/upgrade-installation/) for any upgrades concerns applicable to your current version before you upgrade to the new version v0.17
+Remember to check the [upgrade docs](https://knative.dev/docs/install/upgrade-installation/) for any concerns applicable to your current version before you upgrade to the latest version.

 ### [Serving v0.17.1](https://github.com/knative/serving/releases/tag/v0.17.1)